marciof/Eon/specification/Specification.md

 A function is a sequence composed of a function followed by zero or more expression arguments.
 It extends the *List* type.

-Calling a function creates a new scope composed of arguments keyed by position, each one deferred, and is then evaluated within the new scope returning the result.
+Calling a function creates a new scope composed of closure variables and deferred argument key/value pairs, and then evaluates it in the new scope returning the result.

 ### Examples ###